 - UCC Section 9-307(c): foreign obligors

 - Application of UCC location rules in hypotheticals

 - Enforcement risks and conflict-of-laws issues in cross-border transactions

 The panel will review these and other essential questions:

 - How is the "location" of a U.S. borrower generally determined for filing purposes under the UCC?

-- How do the location and perfection and priority rules vary for foreign borrowers?
+- How do the location and perfection, as well as priority rules, vary for foreign borrowers?

-- Can UCC security interests be enforced in foreign jurisdictions?
+- Can UCC security interests be recognized or enforced in foreign jurisdictions?
 How should conflict-of-laws issues be addressed?

 Matthew G. Bouslog

 Mr. Bouslog practices in the firm’s Business Restructuring and Reorganization Practice Group.
 He... | Read More